apecloud/kubeblocks/docs/user_docs/lifecycle_management/configure_ops_request.md

 - Upgrade

-    It specifies the information for upgrading appversion and `spec.type` should be `Upgrade` to make it effective.
+    It specifies the information for upgrading appVersion and `spec.type` should be `Upgrade` to make it valid.
 Its attribute is as follows:
-    - `appVersion` specifies the appVersion object that will be used in the current upgrading operation.
+    - `appVersion` specifies the appVersion object that is used in the current upgrading operation.
         Value: `AppVersion.metadata.name`

 ### spec.componentOps

-It indicates the component-level operation.
+It indicates the component-level operation and is an array that supports operations of different parameters.
 Its attribute is as follows:

 - componentNames

   It is a required field and specifies the component to which the operation is applied and is a `cluster.component.name` array.

 - verticalScaling

-        `verticalScaling` scales up and down the computing resources of the component.
-Its value is an object of k8s container resources.
+  `verticalScaling` scales up and down the computing resources of a component.
+Its value is an object of Kubernetes container resources.
 For example, the mongos component of MongoDB:

     ```
     verticalScaling:
       requests:
         memory: "200Mi"
         cpu: "0.1"
       limits:
         memory: "300Mi"
         cpu: "0.2"
     ```

 - volumeExpansion

   `volumeExpansion`, a volume array, indicates the storage resources that apply to each component database engine. `spec.type` should be `VolumeExpansion` to make it effective.
 Its attributes are as follows:

     - storage: the storage space
     - name: the name of volumeClaimTemplates.

 - horizontalScaling

-        `horizontalScaling` is used to add or delete the replicas of a component or roleGroup. `spec.type` should be `HorizontalScaling` to make it effective.
-Its value includes `componentName.replicas` and `componentName.roleGroups`.
+  `horizontalScaling` is the replicas amount of the current component. `spec.type` should be `HorizontalScaling` to make it effective.
+Its value includes `componentName.replicas`.
 For example:

     ```
     horizontalScaling:
       replicas: 3
-            # roleGroups is an array and its data element structure is:
-            roleGroups:
-            - name: secondary
-              replicas: 2
     ```

 ## OpsRequest `status`